CandraKece/SQL-to-Labview-or-otherwise/README.md

 this is my homework to make CRUD in labview that can connect with sql database

 tools that i used during this homework
--LabVIEW 2024
+- LabVIEW 2024
--SQL Server Management Studio 2020
+- SQL Server Management Studio 2020

 this file contain :
 - Labview send to sql  with DB connectivity toolkit